jellbrid/jellbrid/CACHING.md

-# Caching counts for Media Requests
+# API call for Media Requests

-Torrentio
+## Downloading a cached MediaRequest

+5 requests [1 Torrentio, 4 RD]

-- 1 to Torrentio for streams
+- 1 Torrentio: get candidate streams

-RD
-- 1 to determine instantAvailability (if it is, this gets cached)
+- 1 RD: determine instant availability for all streams

-To download cached:
-- 1 to RD to add magnet
+- 1 RD: add magnet
-# - 1 to get files
+- 1 RD: get files [cached]
-- 1 to select files
+- 1 RD: select files

+## Downloading an uncached MediaRequest

-TOTAL: 4 API calls (1 Torrentio, 3 RD)
+4 requests [1 Torrentio, 3 RD] + 3 * Streams [RD]
-        2 API calls to check stream (1 Torrentio, 1 RD)

-To download uncached:
+- 1 Torrentio: get candidate streams
+- 1 RD: determine instant availability for all streams
-- 1 to RD to add magnet
+- 1 RD: add magnet         -|
-- 1 to RD to get file ids from torrent (this gets cached)
+- 1 RD: get files [cached]  |--- repeated for every stream
-- 1 to RD to delete magnet
+- 1 RD: delete magnet      -|
-[check stream criteria]
-- 1 to RD to add magnet
+- 1 RD: add magnet
-# - 1 to get files
-- 1 to select files
+- 1 RD: select files

-TOTAL: 7 API calls (1 Torrentio, 6 RD)
-        5 API calls to check stream (1 Torrentio, 4 RD)

-Each MediaRequest = 1 (1 T)

-Per stream:
-    Cached - 1 (1 RD)
-    Uncached - 4 (4 RD)

-Download:
-    Cached - 3 (3 RD) [Adds 2 on top of per stream]
-    Uncached - 6 (6 RD) [Adds 2 on top of per stream] (this is because of the step to add the magnet, check the files, then delete it)

 # Cache locations
-- alru_cache TTL
+- TTLCache
-    - RD (60 mins)
+  - RD (60 minutes)
-        - get_cached_torrent_data
+    - get_instant_availability_data

-          I'm caching this so that multiple lookups for a stream don't hit the RD API.
-We do ~2 in the course of a lookup: once to determine if the hash is cached, then again to pull the data for use.
-I think 30 minutes is fine although it could be lower
+        Each hash is individually cached so that if we do either a single lookup / a bulk lookup, hashes that are cached are not queried for.
+This is used to determine if the hash is cached on RD and then again for file filtering and selection.

-    - Torrentio (1 hour)
+  - Torrentio (60 minutes)
-        - streams for movies (by IMDB)
-        - streams for shows (by IMDB, season #, episode #)
+    - get_show_streams (IMDB-season-episode)
+    - get_movie_streams (IMDB)

-    ** NOTE ** The results that we get from torrentio are used directly in RD for looking up cached data.
-So it probably makes sense to keep those cache TTLs the same
+  ** NOTE ** The results from Torrentio are used directly in RD for looking up instantly available data, so it makes sense to keep those cache TTLs the same

+- TTLCache
-  - TTLCache (60 mins)
+  - Seerrs (60 mins)
-    - Movie Requests
-        - caches by IMDB ID IFF a non-cached download was initiated
-    - Season Requests
-        - caches by IMDB ID iff a non-cached download was initiated
-    - Episode Requests
-        - caches by IMDB ID- season ID - episode ID iff a non-cached download was initiated
+    - checks if each request is in the cache.
+Requests are cached if an non instantly available download begins.

+    - MovieRequests are (IMDB), EpisodeRequests are (IMDB-season-episode)

     ** NOTE ** This cache is just used to make sure we aren't enqueueing the same request for a torrent that's downloading.
 The expectation with the TTL